-There are companies out there who purport to have services that monitor Notice of Completion filings in California.
-While it is absolutely imperative to know when a Notice of Completion is filed on your project (because it limits the time within which a mechanic’s lien must be filed), these services are not necessary because the property owner must notify all parties who provided preliminary notice according to California’s mechanic’s lien statute.
+There are companies out there who purport to monitor Notice of Completion filings in the State of California.
+While it is absolutely imperative to know when a Notice of Completion (or Notice of Cessation) is filed on your project (because it limits the time within which a mechanic’s lien must be filed), these services are not necessary because the real property owner must notify all parties who provided preliminary notice according to California’s mechanic’s lien statute.

 An owner that records a notice of completion or cessation shall, within 10 days of the date the notice of completion or cessation is filed for record, give a copy of the notice to all of the following persons: (1) A direct contractor.
 (2) A claimant that has given the owner preliminary notice…If the owner fails to give notice to a person as required [this statute]…the notice is ineffective to shorten the time within which that person may record a claim of lien.

 There are some limited exceptions to this requirement for certain types of owners, but for the vast majority of cases this rule will apply and the need to monitor for a California Notice of Completion would not be necessary as long as you sent a preliminary notice in accordance with the law.